 dashboard = meraki.DashboardAPI(caller='PlanetCraftLite/0.8b LunarCommander')

 Alternatively, you can modify the library's config.py file to set this globally.
-Consult the docs for more information.
+For more information, see Official Dashboard API library (SDK) for Python

 PowerShell

-If using the Invoke-WebRequest method, then provide the -UserAgent flag in each of your requests:
+If you use the Invoke-WebRequest method, then provide the -UserAgent flag in each of your requests:

 $userAgent = 'ApplicationName VendorName'